Apostille USA

 What Information Is Included in an FBI Background Check?

 An FBI background check includes a thorough review of an individual’s criminal history, providing details on arrests, convictions, and any outstanding warrants.
 It may also include information from the sex offender registry, fingerprints, and other identification records.
+FBI background checks involve handling sensitive personal data, which must be protected according to relevant laws.
+In broader international background checks, education history and education verifications may also be included to confirm a candidate’s academic credentials.
 This type of check is commonly used for employment screenings, immigration processes, and security clearances.

 It is important to keep in mind that the FBI background check is primarily based on fingerprints and may not include non-criminal information such as employment history or credit reports.
 To ensure accuracy, be sure to provide complete and correct personal information when submitting your fingerprints for an FBI background check.

-What Are the Different Types of FBI Background Checks?
+What Are the Different Types of FBI and International Background Checks?

 When it comes to obtaining an FBI background check, there are multiple types to choose from.
 Each type serves a specific purpose and is accepted differently around the world.
+For those needing international background check services, global background checks and global screening services are available to facilitate comprehensive international background screenings across multiple countries.
+International background checks can include criminal record searches in over 240 countries.
 In this section, we will discuss the two main types of FBI background checks: the standard background check and the FBI Identity History Summary check.
 By understanding the differences between these two options, you can ensure that your background check will be accepted globally.

 1. Standard FBI Background Check